smithphil88/gower-fields/README.md

 - The navigation bar is located at the top of each page on the site.
 - The bar links well with the colour scheme of the main content and does not distract.
 - On the left hand side of the navigation bar, there is the name of the business and its logo.
-- Clicking on the logo on the right hand side will take you back to the home page.
+- Clicking on the logo on the left-hand side will take you back to the home page.
 - On the right-hand side of the navigation bar, there are links to the other pages (Home, About, Gallery and Contact).
 - When hovering over a link, the word changes colour, keeping with the color scheme.
 - Also, the page link will be underlined when it is active.